-Employees who transfer directly from one state agency or institution of higher education to another will have their vacation leave balances transferred.
+Employees who transfer directly from one state agency or institution of higher education to another will have their vacation leave balances transferred.397

-If an employee separates from a state agency and is re-employed within 30 calendar days by another state agency or institution of higher education to a position that accrues vacation leave, his or her vacation leave balance will transfer to the new agency or institution of higher education.
+If an employee separates from a state agency and is re-employed within 30 calendar days by another state agency or institution of higher education to a position that accrues vacation leave, his or her vacation leave balance will transfer to the new agency or institution of higher education.398

-Separation includes, but is not limited to, (1) leaving one state agency to work for another, provided at least one workday passes between those employments and (2) moving from a position in a state agency or institution of higher education that accrues vacation leave to a position within the state agency or institution of higher education that does not accrue vacation leave if the agency or institution of higher education agrees to pay for the employee's accrued balance of vacation leave.
+Separation includes, but is not limited to, (1) leaving one state agency to work for another, provided at least one workday passes between those employments and (2) moving from a position in a state agency or institution of higher education that accrues vacation leave to a position within the state agency or institution of higher education that does not accrue vacation leave if the agency or institution of higher education agrees to pay for the employee's accrued balance of vacation leave.399

-State agency employees, who have accrued six months of continuous state employment, are entitled to be paid for the accrued balance of the employee's vacation leave as of the date of separation, if the employee is not reemployed by a state agency or institution of higher education in a position which accrues vacation leave during the 30-day period immediately following the date of separation from state employment.
-The six months of continuous state employment may have been accrued at anytime during the employee's lifetime, which means that it may have been accrued during a previous period of employment and not during the employment from which the employee is currently separating.
-Employees of institutions of higher education who do not directly transfer to another state agency or institution of higher education do not have a 30-day waiting period for payment of vacation leave and must be paid for accrued and unused vacation leave immediately upon the employee's separation.
+State agency employees who have accrued six months of continuous state employment are entitled to be paid for the accrued balance of the employee's vacation leave as of the date of separation, if the employee is not reemployed by a state agency or institution of higher education in a position which accrues vacation leave during the 30-day period immediately following the date of separation from state employment.
+The six months of continuous state employment may have been accrued at any time during the employee's lifetime, which means that it may have been accrued during a previous period of employment and not during the employment from which the employee is currently separating.
+Employees of institutions of higher education who do not directly transfer to another state agency or institution of higher education do not have a 30-day waiting period for payment of vacation leave and must be paid for accrued and unused vacation leave immediately upon the employee's separation.400

 A terminating employee may, with the approval of the employing agency, remain on the payroll after separation to use accrued vacation leave rather than receive a lump-sum payment.
 No additional accruals will be made during this period.
 The employee may not use sick leave or accrue sick leave or vacation leave while exhausting vacation leave.
 However, an employee allowed to remain on an agency's payroll is entitled to continue to receive all compensation and benefits that the employee was receiving on the employee's last day of duty.
-Therefore, an employee is entitled to substitute jury duty for vacation leave when exhausting vacation leave on an agency's payroll following resignation and is entitled to any general salary increase for state employees that takes effect before the employee's accrued vacation leave is exhausted.
+402

 Upon separation, lump-sum payments for accrued but unused vacation leave will include payment for any holidays that the employee would have observed had he or she remained on the payroll.
 Eight hours per holiday will be added for employees who are normally scheduled to work 40 hours per week.
 Employees who are normally scheduled to work less than 40 hours per week will receive a proportionate payment.
 An employee moving to a position in a state agency that does not accrue vacation leave is not entitled to added time for holidays that fall within the accrual period.
 In no case is the employee entitled to receive longevity or hazardous duty pay for the accrual period.
+404

-&lt;sup>406 Texas Government Code, Section 661.152 (k).
+398 Texas Government Code, Section 661.152(k).